peizong/NYU-HPC-Assistant-Torch/README.md

 possible reasons for issues:
 (1) missing three parameter in a faiss function: numpy version, faiss version, force install faiss, (2) no output: API KEY, the different output of port key and open AI key;
-(3) when building  is slow, add cpus and memory
+(3) when building  is slow, add cpus and memory (choose Actions/Resource to request CPUs/Memory for building  or add the following line in the YAML file, resources part)
+    requests:
+      cpu: 2
+      memory: 40Gi